Joffcom/n8n-cloudflare/README.md

 ## Accessing n8n

-After running the Docker Compose command you can access n8n by navigating to this URL in your web browser.
+After running the Docker Compose command you can access n8n by navigating to the URL configured in Cloudflare in your web browser.

 ## Stopping the Application